jeffdgr8/kotbase/docs/site/peer-to-peer-sync.md

 Couchbase Lite’s Peer-to-Peer synchronization solution provides support for cross-platform synchronization, for example, between Android and iOS devices.

-Each listener instance serves one Couchbase Lite database.
-However, there is no hard limit on the number of listener instances you can associate with a database.
+Each listener instance serves a single Couchbase Lite database, enabling synchronization for documents within specified collections of that database.

-Having a listener on a database still allows you to open replications to the other clients.
-For example, a listener can actively begin replicating to other listeners while listening for connections.
+Having a Listener on a database still allows you to open replications to the other clients.
+For example, a Listener can actively begin replicating to other Listeners while listening for connections.
 These replications can be for the same or a different database.

-The listener will automatically select a port to use or a user-specified port.
+The Listener will automatically select a port to use or a user-specified port.
 It will also listen on all available networks, unless you specify a specific network.

 ### Security